 Also, we’d forget to post in every single one of them.
 So we’d waste a lot of effort into identifying those amazing groups, sorting out the best ones, and then never posting in them ever again.
 Teehee!
 That would be a complete waste of time.

 Why is the status column important?

 Because some groups are open, some aren’t.

-In order to get into some groups, whether on Facebook, LinkedIN or Google Plus, you’ll need to first be accepted by a moderator.
+In order to get into some groups, whether on Facebook, or LinkedIn, you’ll need to first be accepted by a moderator.

 Plus, if you start spamming these groups, you’ll be banned.
 Or, if you’ll look like a spammer, they will reject your application.

 It’s useful to have a good track of what happens, so you can figure out if you’re doing things the right way.